 Park at the Visitor’s Center/Sno-Park at the top of Carson Pass in order to travel south.

-There’s another parking lot just around the corner on the north side of State Route 88, but only use it if the Visitor’s Center lot is full (or if you plan to travel north from Carson Pass).
+There’s another parking lot just around the corner on the north side of State Route 88.
+However, only use it if the Visitor’s Center lot is full or if you plan to travel north from Carson Pass.
 Crossing the road can be dangerous due to the serpentine nature of State Route 88 and resultant blind corners.

-In the summer you’ll need to pay for day use parking (at the south or north parking lots), which was $5 in 2017.
+In the summer (May 31 – October 31) you’ll need to pay a day-use fee (at the south or north parking lots), which was $5 in 2019.
 Probably bring at least $10 in cash ($5 and $1s) just in case the price changes.

-If the Carson Pass Information Station is open while you’re at Carson Pass, stop in and check out their selection of books and maps.
-Lots of cool stuff to get you interested and more informed about the flora/fauna and history of the region.
+If the Carson Pass Information Station is open while you’re at Carson Pass, check out their selection of books and maps.
+The store sells lots of cool stuff to get you interested and informed about the region’s flora, fauna, and history.

 The trailhead to Winnemucca Lake is located just behind the Carson Pass Information Station.